Imagine-Jason/Home/Kahla/Before connecting.md

 Carla's servers use cookie-based authentication.
 In other words, all cookies must be carried when accessing all APIs that require login privileges.

-When Kara's client is running, it must work in the cross-domain address allowed by the target server, otherwise it will not be able to carry cookies.
+When Kahla's client is running, it must work in the cross-domain address allowed by the target server, otherwise it will not be able to carry cookies.

 ## Protocol

-All of Kara's server communications use the mandatory HTTPS protocol and the HSTS standard.
+All of Kahla's server communications use the mandatory HTTPS protocol and the HSTS standard.